vitaeld/lvoltesttask/README.md

 ## Installing

-Project requires Windows OS and NodeJS + NPM(Node Package Manager) to be installed.
+Project requires Windows OS and NodeJS + NPM(Node Package Manager), Firefox browser to be installed.

 Download project zip file to the desired directory.